MallocArray/obico-oraclecloud/README.md

 ## Network Security

 As mentioned above, it is highly recommended to configure the static_ip field in the Stack variables so traffic will only be allowed from your home IP.
 This does prevent remote monitoring from other IPs such as a mobile device, since the IP will constantly be changing.
 Consider a VPN from a mobile device to your home network if this is important.
 At this time, configuring HTTPS for a self-hosted option is not part of this stack configuration

+If using Edge, if the "Secure Network" feature is enabled, it will use a VPN for the site since it is not secure by default, and your IP will be different from what is entered in the "source_ip" variable.
+In the Edge settings, configure Secure Network to never be used for your Oracle instances IP

 ## Backup and Restore